Disclose Your Motives: The First Disruptive Behavioral Technology

 Instead of, “Will please send me the financials from last year?”

 Try, “I’m putting together some numbers for my annual goal review and I’ve been wondering how our performance compares to last year.
-Will you help me gather the best information to get a clear picture of our department’s performance?”
+Will you help me gather the best information so I can get a clear picture of our department’s performance?”

 Instead of, “Why did the promo run on Friday?”